fyyakaxyy/AnimationGPT/README.md

 If you process data using the HumanML3D pipeline, you might encounter the following issues, which can lead to model training crashes:

-- The textual description contains Chinese characters or Chinese punctuation;
+- The textual description contains Chinese characters or Chinese punctuation.
-- Some words fail to be successfully annotated with part-of-speech tags;
+- Some words fail to be successfully annotated with part-of-speech tags.
 - Certain mathematical symbols, such as the degree symbol "°", are recognized as abnormal characters.

 ### Exploration of Textual Annotations

-- Adding descriptions of root motion direction in the annotated text can help the model learn directional words;
+- Adding descriptions of root motion direction in the annotated text can help the model learn directional words.
-- Adding frame number information to the annotated text does not enable the model to learn how to control the duration (or number of frames) of generation;
+- Adding frame number information to the annotated text does not enable the model to learn how to control the duration (or number of frames) of generation.
 - The more detailed the textual annotations and the greater the number of different annotations for the same animation, the better the performance of the model.

 ### Mixed Training

 Mixing the HumanML3D, KIT-ML, and CMP datasets for model training can result in significant improvements in evaluation metrics.

 However, evaluation metrics and visual effects are not equivalent.
 For some generated results, models trained on a mixed dataset perform worse than those trained solely on the CMP dataset.
-This is because differences in action styles between datasets change the data distribution, thereby affecting model performance.
+Because differences in action styles between datasets change the data distribution, thereby affecting model performance.

 ### Motion-X-to-HumanML3D